caymanh/burger-builder/README.md

 ### Development

 The app is still in development and future updates will include:
-- Adding routing to the application
+- Adding routing to the application and enabling checkout
 - Adding Redux to the project

 ### Contributing